Getting To Carlingford Lough with UFO Drive

 Take the Carlingford Lough Ferry to Northern Ireland

 Book a ticket for the Carlingford Lough Ferry from Greenore to Greencastle.
-The ferry departs every 30 minutes starting at 10:30 am and the ride across Carlingford Lough takes about 20 minutes.
+The ferry departs once per hour starting at 10:30 am and the ride across Carlingford Lough takes about 20 minutes.
 You can get out of the car and have a look at the surrounding mountain scenery.
 We even spotted a few dolphins!